Manalelaidouni/manalelaidouni.github.io/_posts/2024-06-08-4Bit-Quantization-Models-QLoRa.md

 <br>

-> To conclude, applying symmetric quantization to skewed data might allocate a significant portion of the quantized rangeto values that are unlikely to occur in practice, which makes asymmetric quantization more suitable for this type of data.
+> To conclude, applying symmetric quantization to skewed data might allocate a significant portion of the quantized range to values that are unlikely to occur in practice, which makes asymmetric quantization more suitable for this type of data.

 <br>